bhisaac/5eFP/5eFP-SRD.md

 This game feature has no effect on undead and constructs.

-**Path of Tranquility (Encounter, Rest 2).** You innately cast _sanctuary_ on yourself with a duration of Recall.
+**Path of Tranquility (Encounter, Rest).** You innately cast _sanctuary_ on yourself with a duration of Recall.
 A creature that succeeds on its WIS check is temporarily immune to this effect for the rest of the encounter.

 ## Deflect Missiles (Encounter, Reaction)